-Lynsey Brown (Assoc Lecturer, Staging)
+Lynsey Brown (Assoc Lecturer, Scenic Construction and Technologies)

 Lynsey graduated in 2001 from The Central School of Speech & Drama in London with a Bachelor of Arts (Hons) in Scenic Construction, Theatre Crafts, and has since led an extensive career in the building of large-scale sets for prestigious television and theatre clients in London and Australia.